ErHaWeb/klaro_consent_manager/Documentation/Configuration/ExtensionConfiguration/Index.rst

 The global extension configuration is defined in `ext_conf_template.txt`.
-It is independent of the site-specific Klaro configuration record and applies to the frontend middleware of the extension.
+It is independent of the site-specific Klaro configuration record and applies to global frontend integration details of the extension.

 Backend path
 ============